cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - Memory Hard Function (MHF):
   - Harden(msg, params): Repeatedly apply a memory hard function with parameters `params` to strengthen the input `msg` against offline dictionary attacks.

+We also assume the existence of a function `KeyGen`, which generates an OPRF private and public key.
+We write `(skU, pkU) = KeyGen()` to denote this function.

 # OPAQUE Protocol {#protocol}